dbgarlisch/ScratchArea/pwio-cell.md

 ```Tcl
 pwio::cell::getEdges { cell {minFirstOrder 0} {revVarName ""} }
 ```
-Returns cell's edges as a list.
+Returns `cell`'s edges as a list.
 Each edge is itself a list (a list of lists).
 <dl>
   <dt><code>cell</code></dt>
   <dd>The cell as a list of indices.</dd>